oscarotero/folk/README.md

 $emitter->emit($response);
 ```

-As you can see, this is a simple example with a mysql table.
+As you can see, this is a simple example with a simple mysql table.
 But the interface is flexible enought to work with any kind of data.

 To know how to work with the scheme, visit [form-manager](https://github.com/oscarotero/form-manager/) project.